-GEOCAT Level 2 Software for Himawari-8, Himawari-9 and GOES-15
+GEOCAT Level 2 Software for Himawari-8 and Himawari-9

 GEOCAT is an algorithm testbed that was used by many of the GOES-R science teams to develop product algorithms.
-Originally created by NOAA scientist Mike Pavolonis in collaboration with software developers at CIMSS, GEOCAT now supports processing data from multiple instruments, including AHI and current GOES Imager.
+Originally created by NOAA scientist Mike Pavolonis in collaboration with software developers at CIMSS, GEOCAT supports processing data from the Himwarai AHI instrument.

-The initial release of the CSPP Geo GEOCAT package will support processing data from the AHI instrument on the Himawari-8 and Himawari-9 satellites, as well as the GOES-15 Imager.
-The software will be capable of processing AHI data in both the HimawariCast (HRIT) and HimawariCloud (HSD) data formats, and will process GOES Imager data in AREA file format, as written by the GVAR software package.
+The CSPP Geo GEOCAT package supports processing data from the AHI instrument on the Himawari-8 and Himawari-9 satellites.
+The software is capable of processing AHI data in both the HimawariCast (HRIT) and HimawariCloud (HSD) data formats.
 Output will be written to NetCDF-4 files.
-This release is planned for Summer 2018.

 - Clear Sky Masks